willymcallister/willymcallister.github.io/_articles/d3-animations.md

 comments: true
 ---

-Spinning Numbers has a few animations created with the Javascript library [D3.js](https://d3js.org).

-Animated images are created with [D3.js](https://d3js.org).
-The source code for animations is [here](https://github.com/willymcallister/spinningnumbers/tree/master/_articles/d3).
+The animations for Spinning Numbers are created with the Javascript library [D3.js](https://d3js.org).
+The source code for animations is [here](https://github.com/willymcallister/spinningnumbers/tree/master/_articles/d3a).

-Graphs and calcluated waveforms are also created in D3.js.
+I also use D3.js to create static graphs and calculated waveforms.
 The source code for static graphs is [here](https://github.com/willymcallister/spinningnumbers/tree/master/assets/d3).

-## Animations
+I open each d3 html file on my own machine and save the resulting svg image to the [i/ folder](https://github.com/willymcallister/willymcallister.github.io/tree/master/i).

+A handy Chrome-specific bookmarklet is [SVG Crowbar](https://nytimes.github.io/svg-crowbar/).
+It extracts the svg images from a web page and presents it in a form that can be saved.

-### Euler's sinewave
+### Euler's sine wave

 {% include_relative d3a/eulers-sinewave-d3.html %}

-### Euler's cosine <br>
+### Euler's cosine wave

 {% include_relative d3a/eulers-cosine-d3.html %}